- 1 comment

 Good to know: Visit in February to experience the largest and most spectacular carnival celebrations in the world, the Carnival of Santa Cruz de Tenerife!

 Located in the Mediterranean Sea, Mallorca or Majorca is the largest of the Balearic Islands.
 It is famous for sunny beaches, lively parties, historic architecture, and lush mountain landscapes.
 Mallorca is where to visit in Spain if you’re looking for a great blend of culture and excitement, charm, and vibrancy.

 - Stunning white sand beaches with clear turquoise waters.

 - See the impressive seaside Cathedral de Mallorca.

-- Be aware of pickpockets when travelling through the centre of Palma.
+- Be aware of pickpockets when traveling through the center of Palma.